jvukovich/bounce/README.markdown

 # Bounce
-An experimental new build framework for C# projects
+An experimental new build framework for C# projects.

 ## Why use Bounce?